Program No Longer Available

 Managing Brokers can choose to be a self-sponsored licensee.
 (So, any individual seeking to practice real estate brokerage as a sole proprietor sponsoring his or her own license must obtain the managing broker license.)
 Also, Managing Brokers may sponsor other licensees (Leasing Agents, Brokers, and Managing Brokers).

 Individuals are required to have first held a real estate broker license (or equivalent) for two of the past three years before applying for a managing broker license.

 What do I need to do to upgrade my Broker license to Managing Broker license?

-To apply for a Managing Broker license, you are first required to hold an active broker license (or equivalent) for two of the past three years.
+To apply for a Managing Broker license, you are first required to hold an active broker license (or equivalent) for two consecutive years of the past three years.